Freelance graphic designer CV Guide + Tips + Example

 - Meet with clients either in person or online in order to discuss the scope of different projects.

 - Advise clients on the best strategies to use for their particular products and desired audiences.

-- Create unique images, audio messages, illustrations, and logos for customers.
+- Create unique images, audio messages, illustrations and logos for customers.

-- Review all projects to ensure the end product is error free.
+- Review all projects to ensure the end product is error-free.

 - Scheduled workers in order to ensure all projects were finished on time.

-- Designed layouts using esthetic design concepts.
+- Designed layouts using aesthetic design concepts.

 - Prepared rough sketches of logos and illustrations to give customers a clear idea of what the end product could look like.

 - Collaborated with other graphic artists to complete 15 large-scale projects.

 - The Bottom Lone: AIGA Design + Business – (2022)